rust-lang/rust/src/doc/trpl/guessing-game.md

 We’ll need to take user input, and then print the result as output.
 As such, we need the `io` library from the standard library.
-Rust only imports a few things into every program, [the ‘prelude’][prelude].
+Rust only imports a few things by default into every program, [the ‘prelude’][prelude].
 If it’s not in the prelude, you’ll have to `use` it directly.

 [prelude]: ../std/prelude/index.html